You can get off to a quick start with this Aikido beginners guide.

 This information in this Aikido beginners guide is given because I truly want you to have a good experience as an Aikido beginner.

-That's why I wrote the Aikido Success Blueprint, Aikido First Aid Kit, and the Optimum Health Secrets.
-They offer valuable knowledge & wisdom, that will help you get on the right path, and stay on it.
+That's why I wrote and offer the following collections of unique knowledge and wisdom...
+Aikido Success Blueprint, Optimum Health Secrets and Self Defence Secrets.
+They offer you valuable insights, that will help you get on the right path, and... stay on it!

 So, once you have chosen a good instructor, you will need to study the basic techniques, over and over until you can perform them any time.